nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance and Accounting category provides technical information and resources related to financial management, including analysis and interpretation of financial data.
-This category currently includes guidance on Financial Statement Analysis, helping users understand and work with financial statements effectively.
+The Finance And Accounting category provides information and resources on financial management, including analysis and interpretation of financial statements.
+This category currently includes guidance on Financial Statement Analysis, helping users to understand and apply key concepts in financial reporting and decision-making.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*